keirthana/anbox-cloud-docs/howto/anbox/tls-for-appliance.md

 You now need to route the traffic that goes to your domain name to the load balancer.

 1. Go to the [Route 53](https://console.aws.amazon.com/route53/) console.
-1. Select your public hosted zone (which was created automatically if you registered your domain through Amazon Route 53, or which you created in [step 1](#h-1-configure-routing-information-and-name-servers-8) otherwise).
+1. Select your public hosted zone (which was created automatically if you registered your domain through Amazon Route 53, or which you created earlier in {ref}`sec-configure-routing-info-name-servers`).
 1. Create a type `A` DNS record that routes the traffic that from the public hosted zone to the load balancer:

    1. Click **Create Record** and select `Simple routing`.